Nore5515/CardDrawDeath/README.md

-(should you have a counter for all the cards you have to draw, and when you end your turn, you draw all of them?)
+(should you have a counter for all the cards you have to draw, and when you end your turn, you draw all of them?) yes